veroknows/brush/README.md

 # Untitled Brush Studio

-**Untitled Brush Studio** is a personal art gallery and services platform.
+**Untitled Brush Studio** is a personal art gallery and services website.
 Showcase your artwork, manage your portfolio, and offer creative services—all in one place.

 ## Features